The Way It Was

 We’ll dive into therapy to help you learn and grow as a person.

-I’ll show you 37 ways to work through Worden’s four tasks.
+We’ll show you 37 ways to work through Worden’s four tasks.
 They’re proven!
 They work!

 You’ll have to do your homework, but it’s worth it!
 You’ll get more out of your therapy between sessions, so it’s important.

 Depending on your needs and desires, we can do other types of therapy, as well.
-I specialize in trauma and have helped many people work through a wide array of losses; childhood abuse, suicide, guilt and shame to name just a few.
+We specialize in trauma and have helped many people work through a wide array of losses; childhood abuse, suicide, guilt and shame to name just a few.

 You can’t go “home” again